danyb12/financialDatasets/README.md

 3. Volume and Price
 ![CHART3](https://github.com/danyb12/financialDatasets/blob/master/charts/volume_price.JPG)

-### IMPROVEMENTS
+# IMPROVEMENTS

-A better learning model for the binaryclassificationv2 or better data.
+* A better machine learning algorithm to predict earnings and REVENUE using binary classification v2.
+Which is located in stocks_neural

+* Collecting more and better data